-There exist several doubts regarding ways to prevent cancer, particularly dietary preventions.
-Based on research, several types of food are reported to either cause or prevent cancer.
+Several doubts exist about the ways to prevent cancer, particularly dietary prevention.
+Based on research, several types of food are reported to cause or prevent cancer.
 One food item that has been found to prevent certain types of cancer, such as prostate cancer, is Quinoa.
 It is a grain seed that is widely consumed in various countries.
 Due to its nutrient content and chemical properties, it helps prevent cancer and other diseases like heart disease and diabetes.

 All you need to know about Quinoa

-Belonging to the amaranth family, Quinoa (Chenopodium quinoa) is a grain crop that contains edible Seeds.
-It was originally cultivated in South America and later became popular elsewhere.
-Its seed is rich in nutrients like protein, vitamin B, fiber, and minerals like iron, magnesium, potassium, and Calcium.
-It contains fewer carbohydrates than other grains like rice and wheat, thus becoming a healthier option for many.
+Belonging to the amaranth family, Quinoa (Chenopodium quinoa) is a grain crop that contains edible seeds.
+It was originally cultivated in South America and later became popular all over the world.
+Its seed is rich in nutrients like protein, vitamin B, fiber, and in minerals like iron, magnesium, potassium, and calcium.
+It contains fewer carbohydrates than other grains like rice and wheat, thus becoming a healthier option for many people.

-Apart from being nutritious and low-calorie, Quinoa possesses antioxidant properties that prevent various health problems like inflammation, high-cholesterol, and osteoporosis.
+Apart from being nutritious and low-calorie, Quinoa possesses antioxidant properties that prevent various health problems like inflammation, high cholesterol, and osteoporosis.
 Its role in preventing various types of cancer, mainly prostate cancer, and other diseases like heart disease and diabetes, is being widely researched, with several positive findings.
-Owing to its immense health benefits, the UN declared 2013 as "The International Year of the Quinoa.
+Due to it’s immense health benefit, the UN declared 2013 as “The International Year of the Quinoa”.

 Benefits of Quinoa regarding cancer and other ailments

-Various studies have indicated that consuming Quinoa can help prevent cancer as well as aid in Cancer Treatment.
-It is often recommended as an important constituent of plant-based diets for cancer prevention and survival.
-Several studies, such as a US study titled "The Men's Eating and Living (MEAL) Study, have indicated that a plant-based diet may not only prevent but also help slow down the progression of Prostate Cancer.
-Quinoa is a gluten-free, whole grain food and is recommended by many experts as a part of plant-based diets for this purpose.
+Various studies have indicated that consuming Quinoa can help prevent cancer as well as aid in cancer treatment.
+It is often recommended as an essential constituent of plant-based diets for cancer prevention and survival.
+Several studies, such as a US study titled “The Men’s Eating and Living (MEAL) Study”, have indicated that a plant-based diet may not only prevent but also help slow down the progression of Prostate Cancer.
+Quinoa is a gluten-free, whole grain food and is recommended by many experts as a part of plant-based diets for these purposes.

 - They counter the free radicals in the body and prevent their negative impacts, including cancer growth.